reswitched/reswitched.github.io/_posts/2018-04-25-ReswitchedWeekly15.md

   - Mutexes: [See commit](https://github.com/reswitched/libtransistor/commit/5ee8dcc540beb87dd887eaf5af188202c99b509a)
   - And some work was done to ensure the thread safety of the existing components.

-## What happened: Atmosphere Custom Firmware
+## What happened: Atmosphère Custom Firmware

 Custom firmware is advancing at sonic speed.
 Let's go over what is planned:

-- Fusee as a bootloader, with emunand creation menu
+- Fusèe as a bootloader, with emunand creation menu
-- Exosphere as TrustZone reimplementation, with CFW SMC GetInfo extensions.
+- Exosphère as TrustZone reimplementation, with CFW SMC GetInfo extensions.
-- Thermosphere providing emunand via EL2
+- Thermosphère providing emunand via EL2
 - Re-implementations and extensions of the Loader, sm, and boot system modules.
   - Loader: Extend to prefer "sdmc:/\<atmosphere dir\>/titles/title\_id/..."
     over "code:/..." when reading ExeFS, providing easy modification of any